-While a Sector Fund focuses investing only in companies that operate in the same line of business, a Thematic Fund may include companies from very different industries.
-Put it simply, a sector fund invests in stocks from one sector whereas a thematic fund includes investments in companies from varying sectors.
+While a Sector Fund focuses on investing only in companies that operate in the same line of business, a Thematic Fund may include companies from very different industries.
+Put simply, a sector fund invests in stocks from one sector, whereas a thematic fund includes investments in companies from varying sectors.

 But a Real Estate oriented Sector Fund would only invest in companies directly associated with real estate development.

 Best Performing Thematic Funds from the StockEdge App:

 AUM (in CR)